saltyorg/docs/docs/saltbox/basics/basics.md

 - [Saltbox](https://github.com/saltyorg/Saltbox){: target=_blank rel="noopener noreferrer" } is an [Ansible](https://www.ansible.com/how-ansible-works) and [Docker](https://www.docker.com/what-container) based solution for rapidly deploying a cloud media server using LTS releases of Ubuntu Server 20.04 or 22.04, running on AMD64.
 Non-LTS releases of Ubuntu are not supported.
 Linux distros other than Ubuntu are not supported.
 ARM processors, Raspberry Pi notably, are not supported.

-- Primary functions are: the automatic acquisition of media, storing that media on the cloud, and being able to  play it back from anywhere and from any device.
+- Primary functions are: the automatic acquisition of media, being able to  play it back from anywhere and from any device, and to a lesser extent storing that media on the cloud.

 - NOTE: Saltbox does not have a dashboard or GUI of its own.
 All Saltbox-specific setup and commands are done on the linux command-line.